lulibrary/open_access_reporter/README.md

 reporter = OpenAccessReporter::Reporter.new email
 doi = '10.1098/rstb.2007.0013'

-reporter.report doi
+report = reporter.find doi
-#=> {:best_oa_location=>...}
+#=> #<OpenAccessReporter::Report:0x00c0ffee>

-reporter.classification doi
+report.classification
 #=> "gold"

+report.license
+#=> "cc-by"

 ````

 ### Open access classification
-The Unpaywall API leaves it up to the consumer to determine the Open Access classification (e.g. gold) based on the data it
+The Unpaywall API leaves it up to the consumer to determine the Open Access classification (e.g. gold) based on the data
-provides.
+it provides.

 This gem uses the following rules: